Swilsondi/habit-tracker/habit-tracker/README.md

 - To provide a simple and effective way for users to track their habits.
 - To implement features such as habit statistics and reminders in future updates.
 - To maintain a clean and modern UI that enhances user experience.

-## 📌 Overview

-This Habit Tracker is a simple web app that allows users to:
-- Add new habits
-- Track daily completion streaks
-- Store progress persistently using **LocalStorage**
-- Visualize habits with responsive habit cards

-It’s built with **vanilla JavaScript**, **HTML5**, and **modern CSS**, with a focus on solid logic, beginner-friendly architecture, and clean UI.

----

 ## 🚀 Features